Leolemonna/Leolemonna/README.md

 - 👋 Hi, I’m @Leolemonna
-- 👀 I’m interested in writing code and rowing
+- 👀 I’m interested in writing code C#Unity & Python and basketball
-- 🌱 I’m currently learning C# and i go to school)
+- 🌱 I’m currently learning Python advanced and I go to school)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... game development and ai development, anything really
 - 📫 How to reach me by writing on email - leo.lemonna@gmail.com or write me in telegram - https://t.me/leolemon

 <!---